LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 onBeforeUnmount(() => clearInterval(interval));
 ```

-We define `poll()` function which accepts a function as a paremeter.
-We store interval returned by `poll()` so later when we leave this route and component is destroyed we can also destroy created interval using  `clearInterval()`.
-If we didn't do that sometimes you can get into the situation where application keeps polling server even if you don't need that.
+We define the `poll()` function which accepts a function as a parameter.
+We store interval returned by `poll()` so later when we leave this route and the component is destroyed we can also destroy created interval using  `clearInterval()`.
+If we didn't do that sometimes you can get into a situation where the application keeps polling the server even if you don't need that.

-3. Add css class `btn-danger` for stop button in `src/assets/main.css`
+3. Add CSS class `btn-danger` for the stop button in `src/assets/main.css`

 ```css
 .btn-danger {